immavalls/eck-on-gke/basic/basic-elastic-stack.md

     kibana-sample-kb-http               LoadBalancer   10.64.2.42     34.77.8.197      5601:32061/TCP   2m52s
     ```

 - Or get it with kubernetic, viewing the `kibana-sample-kb-http` service.
-When the load balancer is provisioned, we will see the external IP under `status.loadBalancer.ingress.ip`.
+When the [external Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#external-load-balancer-providers) is provisioned, we will see the external IP under `status.loadBalancer.ingress.ip`.

     ![Kibana external IP](./img/kubernetic-6.png)